Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Create a new project, use these recommended settings:

+  - Give it a name like `Simulated Temperature Gauge`
     - Project Type - [Classification]
+    - Create a new Resource Group:
+        - Name it `AiDevKitResources-CustomVision`
+        - Select your Azure Subscription
+        - Select `West US 2`
+        - Select the `F0` tier if available for your subscription or `S0` otherwise
     - Classification Type - [Multiclass (Single tag per image)]
     - Domain - [General(compact)]
-  - ** Basic Platforms + Vision AI DevKit
+    - ** Basic Platforms + Vision AI Dev Kit

-- To use Custom Vision Service, you will need to create Custom Vision training and prediction Azure resources.
+- To use the Azure Custom Vision service, you will need to create Custom Vision training and prediction Azure resources.

     ```cmd
     az cognitiveservices account create -n myCustomVision -g AiDevKitResources --kind CustomVision --sku F0 -l westus2 --yes